SamYStudiO/es-theme-next-pixel/data/mix/README.md

 ![0](https://raw.githubusercontent.com/samystudio/es-next-pixel/master/data/mix/help/2.png)

 **Warning this means that if you switch package later on you should scrap your games again, since each packages use an optimized mix for its resolution**.
 For **Raspberry Pi users** with low memory (2go or less) using **720p package**, if you have memory issues you may reduce scrap image resolution.
-To do so resize images as following:
+To do so resize images as following (note this is not required if you are using 480p package since its mix will already be set to generate 480p images):

 ![0](https://raw.githubusercontent.com/samystudio/es-next-pixel/master/data/mix/help/3.png)